CAHLR/OATutor/README.md

    1. Ensure that the step name matches the folder name
 6. Create a sub-folder within the step's sub-folder called `tutoring`
 7. Place each hint pathway within the folder (Ex. `circle1aDefaultPathway.json`)
-8. In `/src/config/skillModel.json`, tag each problem with the appropriate skills
+8. In `./skillModel.json`, tag each problem with the appropriate skills
-9. If the skill does not already exist in `bktParams`, add its BKT parameters in the appropriate `config/bktParams` files
+9. If the skill does not already exist in `bktParams` and you are using the BKT model, add its BKT parameters in the appropriate `bkt-params/bktParams.json` files

 ### Types of problems